scrtlabs/discovery-docker-network/README.md

 By default, Docker shows the output of all containers running on the network to the stdout of the process that launched the network, color coded by container.

 Additionally, the `./launch.bash` script takes an optional parameter `-l` that stores the output of each individual container in its own file inside the `logs/` folder.
-A subfolder is created each time the network is launched with the timestamp of the time of launch, for example: `logs/2019-05-15T00:19:36-05:00/`
+A subfolder is created each time the network is launched with the timestamp of the time of launch, for example: `logs/2019-05-15T00:19:36-05:00/`.

+For additional details on the Docker logging capabilities pertinent to this network configuration, refer to the [Logging](https://github.com/enigmampc/discovery-integration-tests/blob/develop/docs/logging.md) documentation.

+Additionally, `core` always logs to `~/.enigma/debug.log` inside the container (verbosity can be adjusted when `core` is launched [here](https://github.com/enigmampc/discovery-integration-tests/blob/fb03e5413efbf8ea7af58d2bed45d0fa567b5526/enigma-core/start_core.bash#L5) defaulting to displaying warnings and up).

 ## Mounting volumes for development